bl4de/irc-client/README.md

 ## Usage

-To join any channel on Freenode, with selected username, simply run irc_client.py and put desired username as a first argument, followed by channel name (with following # or without):
+To join any channel (on Freenode) with selected username, simply run irc_client.py and put desired username as a first argument, followed by channel name (with following # or without):

 ```
 ./irc_client.py myusername channeltojoin